My spell check has been drinking again. It just told me “déjà vu” should be “deejay.”

 Clearly, at this point, spell check is too erratic.
 The irony is that it’s least valuable to those who need it most.

-(This tip was contributed by veteran copy editor Tom Stern.)
+(This tip was contributed by veteran writer and copy editor Tom Stern.)

 Posted on Tuesday, September 25, 2012, at 1:42 pm4 Comments on Spell Check Overreach